StoneStepsInc/fit/README.md

     checksums for all files that have been processed when Ctrl-C was pressed.

+  * `-i 10`

+    Sets the time interval in seconds to report scanning progress.
+    If zero is specified, number of processed files is not reported during a scan.

   * `l path\to\log_file.log`

     An optional path to a log file that captures console messages.